 |Dedicated, Single Master||2 Nodes (1 Master + 1 Worker)|

 |Converged, Multi Master||3 Nodes (3 Masters + 1 Worker)|

 |Dedicated, Multi Master||4 Nodes (3 Masters + 1 Worker)|

 STEP 2: Prepare Nodes¶

 Create VMs or bare metal instances compatible with the infrastructure requirements.Ensure that you have SSH access to all the instances/VMs

 Ensure you have the exact number of nodes for initial provisioning as per the cluster configuration from the previous step.
-Additional worker nodes should be added after the cluster is successfully provisioned
+Additional worker nodes can be added after the cluster is successfully provisioned.

 STEP 3: Create a Cluster¶